younesStrittmatter/slurptuna/docs/index.md

 # slurptuna

-Optuna hyperparameter optimization on Slurm, without the boilerplate.
+Run Optuna hyperparameter optimization on Slurm (HPC clusters) without boilerplate.

+slurptuna is a simple way to run Optuna on Slurm clusters without writing sbatch scripts or managing distributed workers.

-Running Optuna in distributed mode on a Slurm cluster normally requires writing custom job scripts, managing shared storage, and coordinating workers manually. slurptuna wraps all of that behind a single function call.
+Running Optuna in distributed mode on a Slurm cluster (HPC) normally requires writing custom job scripts, managing shared storage, and coordinating distributed workers manually. slurptuna wraps this behind a single function call.

-## How it works
+## How slurptuna runs Optuna on Slurm

 You write a **loss function** decorated with `@loss`, then call `optimize_run`. slurptuna handles: